 (c) Written submission setting out the complaint(s) in more detail.

-All evidence will be considered by the Complaints Appeal Panel, along with the appeal lodged by the parents/carers.
+All evidence will be considered by the Complaints Appeal Panel, along with the appeal lodged by the complainants.

 Evidence will be initially sent to the Clerk, who will then circulate the documentation to all parties, including the Complaints Appel Panel members, along with an order of proceedings.
 All written evidence must be received by the Clerk no later than 10 working days in advance of the hearing.
 The Clerk will distribute the written evidence to the relevant parties no later than 5 working days in advance of the hearing.